Influence Dynamics and Stagewise Data Attribution: Discussion Conclusion

 \paragraph{Stagewise vs.\ unrolling-based attribution.} Our work complements another important line of research that moves beyond static influence functions: trajectory-based or ``unrolling" methods like TracIn~\citep{pruthi_estimating_2020}, HyDRA~\citep{chen_hydra_2021}, and SOURCE~\citep{bae2024training}.
 These techniques approximate the total influence of a sample by integrating its contributions (such as gradient updates or local influence scores) across numerous checkpoints along the full training path.
 This approach provides a more faithful account of the path-dependent nature of SGD and can offer more accurate attribution scores than single-point estimates.

-However, the fundamental goal of these methods differs from ours.
-Unrolling techniques compute a single, cumulative score that summarizes a sample's total impact over the entire trajectory.
-In doing so, they treat the learning process as a black box, rather than an object of study in itself.
+However, our findings regarding influence dynamics raise the possibility of cancellation effects in these unrolling-based measures.
+Since influence can flip signs during training, opposing contributions from different stages could potentially offset each other when integrated.
+While such a score may still accurately reflect the expected cumulative impact, it risks obscuring the data point's role in driving specific developmental stages.
+Fundamentally, the goal of these methods differs from ours: unrolling techniques compute a single, cumulative summary of a sample's total impact, treating the learning process as a black box.
+In contrast, our framework treats the learning trajectory as an object of study in itself, aiming to understand \textit{when} data matters during development.

 \paragraph{A mechanism for implicit curricula.} The concept of a curriculum---learning from easier to harder data---has been argued consistently for more efficient neural learning~\citep{bengio2009curriculum, wang2021survey, lee2024animals}.
 However, the efficacy of this technique has been shown to be limited in practice~\citep{wu2020curricula, mannelli2024tilting}.
 One prevalent explanation is that an \textit{implicit curriculum} is adopted by learning through gradient descent in neural networks~\citep{graves2017automated, rahaman2019spectral, saxe2019mathematical, valle2018deep}.
 Our findings provide a new, more granular mechanism for understanding this phenomenon.
 The stagewise evolution of influence demonstrates how different data points become ``important" at different moments, effectively creating a dynamic, self-organizing curriculum.